Reasoning Questions for Competitive Exams

 • Non-Verbal Reasoning: Mirror Images, Reverse Images, Spotting Embedded Figures, Figure Matrix, Paper Folding, Cubes & Dice, Construction of Squares & Triangles, Grouping of Identical Figures, Paper Cutting, Rule Detection, Dot Situation, Figure Formation & Analysis, Series, Classification, Analogy etc.

-Note: Students must note that a large majority of the reasoning questions overlap among the categories of reasoning and are flexibly utilized.
+Note: Students must note that a large majority of the logic reasoning questions overlap among the categories of reasoning and are flexibly utilized.

 Common Types of Reasoning Questions in Exams

-Here are some of the major types of reasoning questions that are most commonly used or asked in different competitive exams for different recruitments, intakes, etc.
+Here are some of the major types of logic reasoning questions that are most commonly used or asked in different competitive exams for different recruitments, intakes, etc.

 • CAT